OCA/web/web_timeline/README.rst

 * colors (optional): it allows to set certain specific colors if the expressed condition (JS syntax) is met.

+* tooltip (optional): it defines the name of the field of type string for the tooltip content.

 You also need to declare the view in an action window of the involved model.

 Example: